Janani (actress)

-Early life
+Personal life

 Janani Iyer was born in Kathivakkam in Chennai, Tamil Nadu.
 She did her schooling at DAV Gopalapuram and graduated with B.E.
 Computer Science and Engineering at Saveetha Engineering College, Chennai.
 After her undergraduate studies, she got seat in Wollongong University, Australia.
 She dropped her studies plan and became a part of the cast of Avan Ivan.
 In 2014, she dropped Iyer from her name due to caste reasons.
-DNA results suggest that Janani is very distantly related to the former queen of England Catherine of Aragon multiple generations ago.
+In 16 April 2025, actress Janani announced her engagement to her longtime friend Sai Roshan Shyam.
+The couple got engaged in a private and intimate ceremony attended by close family and friends.
+Janani confirmed the news by sharing a photograph from the ceremony on her official Instagram account.